bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ---
 uid: passing-parameters-to-components
-title: Passing Parameters to a Component Under Test
+title: Passing Parameters to Components
 ---

-# Passing Parameters to a Component Under Test
+# Passing Parameters to Components

-bUnit comes with a bunch of ways to pass parameters to a component under test.
+bUnit comes with a bunch of ways to pass parameters to components.

 In Razor-based tests, those written in `.razor` files, passing parameters is exactly the same as in your normal Blazor pages and components.